dyazincahya/awesome-nativescript/README.md

 - [NFC](https://github.com/ontrackms/nativescript-nfc) - A NativeScript plugin to discover, read, and write NFC tags.
 - [Nordic Semiconductor's DFU](https://github.com/CatchABus/nativescript-plugins/tree/master/packages/nordic-dfu) - A NativeScript plugin that integrates Nordic Semiconductor's DFU library.
 - [Orientation](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-orientation) - A NativeScript plugin to control and listen for device screen orientation changes.
+- [Screen Orientation](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/screen-orientation) - This NativeScript plugin provides an easy and effective way to manage screen orientation across platforms.
+You can both read the current orientation and programmatically set a new orientation (including reverse modes).
+- [Screen Protector](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/screen-protector) - A NativeScript plugin to protect sensitive content from screen capture and recording.
+This plugin provides API methods to block screenshots and detect screen recording events — with native support for both iOS and Android.
 - [Sleep Control](https://github.com/AngelEngineering/nativescript-plugins/tree/main/packages/sleepcontrol) - This plugin allows you to keep your device awake while the current app is running.
+- [Store Update](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/store-update) - A NativeScript plugin that provides useful methods to retrieve version information and check for updates in NativeScript applications (Android and iOS).
 - [WearOS Sensors](https://github.com/GeoTecINIT/nativescript-wearos-sensors) - A NativeScript plugin that provides access to various sensors on Wear OS devices.

 #### Media & File Processing